anoshenko/rui/README.md

 For forced switching of the DetailsView states, the bool property "expanded" (Expanded constant) is used.
 Accordingly, the value "true" shows child Views, "false" - hides.

+By default, a ▶︎/▼ marker is displayed at the beginning of the "summary" element.
+It can be hidden.
+For this, the "hide-summary-marker" bool property (DetailsView constant) is used.

-You can get the value of the "expanded" property using the function
+The value of the "summary", "expanded" and "hide-summary-marker" properties can be obtained using the functions

+	func GetDetailsSummary(view View, subviewID ...string) View
 	func IsDetailsExpanded(view View, subviewID ...string) bool

-and the value of the "summary" property can be obtained using the function

-	func GetDetailsSummary(view View, subviewID ...string) View
+	func IsSummaryMarkerHidden(view View, subviewID ...string) bool

 ## Resizable